felipeoliverai/portfolio/README.md

 <hr>

 ### About me
-Hi there my name is Felipe, I am a Machine learning engineer and student of Database graduate at FIAP in São Paulo, I am currently involved in creating machine learning and deep learning project both academic and industry fields, currently working in consulting acting in solution of Artificial intelligence, I have strong interests in Computer vision and Natural language processing areas that which studing currently
+Hi there my name is Felipe, I am a Machine learning engineer and student of Database graduate at FIAP in São Paulo, I am currently involved in creating machine learning and deep learning project both academic and industry fields, currently working in consulting acting in solution of Artificial intelligence, I have strong interests in Computer vision and Natural language processing areas that which studing currently.

 <br>